21 Best Thanksgiving Side Dishes to Complete Your Holiday Feast

 This carrot side dish will free up your oven and stovetop since these delicious Maple and Brown Sugar Glazed Carrots are made in your slow cooker.
 This perfect Thanksgiving or Christmas side dish from Dolly of Dash for Dinner is vegetarian, gluten-free, and perfect for the whole family.
 I thought kids especially would like this dish.

-Brown sugar Roasted Sweet Potatoes
+Brown Sugar Roasted Sweet Potatoes

 Sweet potatoes and pecans are iconic Thanksgiving ingredients.
 I like this lighter version.
 Brown sugar is far less filling than the traditional gooey marshmallow topping.
 Try this Thanksgiving side dish take on sweet potatoes from MinShien of Joyous Apron.